What is a Business Continuity Plan?

-Fire, flood, catastrophic system failure or cyberattack, unexpected natural or man-made events don’t have to cripple or end business operations.
-Well-prepared businesses can follow an informed recovery plan and get back in operation quickly.
-Surveys show that many small and medium-sized businesses (SMBs) don’t survive major disruptions, but usually they had no recovery strategy in place.
-The process for creating an effective business continuity/disaster recovery strategy is well-known and time-tested.
+Well-prepared businesses can follow an informed disaster recovery plan and get back in operation quickly.
+Surveys show that many small and medium-sized businesses (SMBs) don’t survive major disruptions, but usually they have no recovery strategy in place.
+The process for creating an effective business continuity plan and disaster recovery strategy is well-known and time-tested.

 SMBs in Asia-Pacific Are Especially Vulnerable to Natural Disaster

 Based on United Nations data quoted by ReliefWeb, the Asia-Pacific region accounts for 70 percent of natural disasters around the globe.
 As ReliefWeb also notes, 90 percent of all businesses in the Asia-Pacific region are small or medium-sized and provide essential support for their local communities.